rakshpar/ML/README.md

-This repository will contain python implemenetations of common machine learning algorithams.
+This repository will contain python implementations of common machine learning algorithams.